allenu/Synthie/LOG.md

 directory to build, then "make test" to run it, and after installing sox (you'll need the "play" utility), run "make play".

+I broke up the code into their own files instead of having one massive file.
+Having everything in one massive file did actually simplify reading the code once you knew how it worked, but I figured it's easier to explain how it works piece by piece if I actually separated the functionality out into their own files.

 # 2018/06/10 Sun

 Yesterday night I thought about how to define the basic data structures for the music player.